 Last Will and Testament

-A last will and testament, or a “will,” is a document where you outline how you want the court to distribute your assets upon your death.
-When you create a will, you must name a personal representative.
+A last will and testament is a document where you outline how you want the court to distribute your assets upon your death.
+When you create a last will, you must name a personal representative.
 Another name for a personal representative is an executor.
 This person oversees the administration of your estate.
-You can also name a guardian for any minor children in your will.
+You can also name a guardian for any minor children in your last will.

 A trust is an extremely versatile estate planning tool that estate planning lawyers can use to accomplish a wide range of goals.
 At its most basic, a trust is a legal relationship consisting of at least three parties.
 The settlor or “grantor” sets up the trust and names a trustee to oversee the trust for the benefit of one or more beneficiaries.
 Trusts are often used to reduce the amount of assets that must pass through probate, reduce an estate’s tax exposure, and protect assets from creditors.